 Thank you for your support throughout the history of Sacramento Master Singers.
 The choir looks forward to seeing you frequently at future concerts.

-SMS headed to Hawaii in 2007 to participate in Celia Canty, of the University of Hawaii in Maui, extended an invitation to SMS to sing.
+SMS headed to Hawaii in 2007 to participate in the Maui Choral Festival.
+Celia Canty, of the University of Hawaii in Maui, extended an invitation to SMS to sing.

 As a part of Ralph’s doctoral degree in Choral Conducting from the University of South Carolina, the choir traveled to the Carolinas and gave concerts in Charleston, Columbia, and Asheville, NC.

-With an invitation from internationally famous conductor Maria Guinand, Ralph Hughes and the majority of the choir journeyed to Venezuela to participate in the Americas Cantat Choral Festival in Caracas, Venezuela.
+With an invitation from internationally famous conductor Maria Guinand, Ralph Hughes and the majority of the choir journeyed to Venezuela to participate in the America Cantat Choral Festival in Caracas, Venezuelao